leticiadia/leticiadia/README.md

 </p>

 - 👩‍💻 I love sharing my learning process on my social networks
+- 💜 I am ambassador of the Space Squad community of Rocketseat
-- 💜 Love being part of communities and contributing for them.
+- 🚀 Love being part of communities and contributing for them
 - 💬 Ask me about technology, movies, universe geek, skateboard, music, etc.
-- 📫 How to find me contatoleticiadia@gmail.com
 - ⚡ Curiosity: I love coffee and tea ☕🍵
 - 📝 I have a blog with my friend Mikael called TechKnowledge: https://techknowledge.blog/